 Apple Search Ads discovery campaign: keyword mining & search terms report optimization

-In order to mine keywords, you have to create a separate discovery campaign for each storefront and set a comfortable budget to spend on searching new keywords.
+To mine keywords, you have to create a separate discovery campaign for each region and set a comfortable budget to spend on searching new keywords.

 Obviously, the bigger the budget, the faster you will find more high-performing keywords.
 On the other hand, there’s no point in cutting the budget severely, as you may miss the potential profit that the discovered keywords can bring.
-A good idea is to apply the 20/80 rule, i.e. allocate 20% of your budget for the discovery campaign.
+The best practice is to apply the 20/80 rule, i.e. allocate 20% of your budget for the discovery campaign.

 Since the main purpose of a discovery campaign is to generate as many search terms as possible, there is no much point in breaking it into targeting groups.
 This will only produce low volume terms and make management more complicated.